Laerdal/Laerdal.McuMgr/README.md

 The project generates multiple Nugets called 'Laerdal.McuMgr' & 'Laerdal.McuMgr.Bindings.iOS|Android|NetStandard' (note: NetStandard is still WIP).
-The goal is to have 'Laerdal.McuMgr' provide an elegant high-level C# abstraction for the native device-managers that Nordic provides us with for iOS and Android respectively to interact with [nRF5x series of BLE chips](https://embeddedcentric.com/nrf5x-soc-overview/):
+The goal is to have 'Laerdal.McuMgr' provide an elegant high-level C# abstraction for the native device-managers that Nordic provides us with for iOS and Android respectively to interact with [nRF5x series of BLE chips](https://embeddedcentric.com/nrf5x-soc-overview/) **as long as they run on firmware that has been built using 'nRFConnect SDK' or the 'Zephyr SDK'** (devices running on firmware built with the 'nRF5 SDK' however are inherently incompatible!):

 - [IOS-nRF-Connect-Device-Manager](https://github.com/NordicSemiconductor/IOS-nRF-Connect-Device-Manager)